awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 For information about Systems Manager prerequisites, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.
 For information about configuring on\-premises servers and VMs as managed instances, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Increase security posture on managed instances**
-For more information increasing your security posture against unauthorized root\-level commands on your instances, see [Restrict access to root\-level commands through SSM Agent](ssm-agent-restrict-root-level-commands.md)
+For more information increasing your security posture against unauthorized root\-level commands on your instances, see [Restricting access to root\-level commands through SSM Agent](ssm-agent-restrict-root-level-commands.md)

 **Topics**
 + [Configuring instance tiers](systems-manager-managed-instances-tiers.md)